-A daily crime log is available for review 24 hours a day at 3500 SW 119th Street, Oklahoma City, OK 73170 (Fowler Center).
+A daily crime log is available for review 24 hours a day at 3500 SW 119th Street, Oklahoma City, OK 73170 (Cleveland County Sheriff's Office).
 The information in the crime log typically includes the crime classification, date reported, date occurred, time occurred, general location and disposition of each crime.
 It does not include names of the parties involved.